 To address this challenge the UK Government will have to accept that blockchain and crypto are disruptive technologies.
 The motor car was not just a faster horse, blockchain is not simply a way to reduce the cost of the existing banking system.
 Unfortunately, UK PLC suffers the innovator’s dilemma, as the world’s leading financial centre it is too highly invested in the existing system to challenge it at home.

 UK PLC needs a Skunk Works where it can demonstrate the transformation nature of blockchain technology without being challenged by vested interests.
 Perhaps it could help the Government of a small protectorate or commonwealth nation to improve transparency of tax collection and expenditure?
+There are many businesses in this crypto directory that could help them.

 In doing so, they would greatly help the citizens of the recipient nation and help secure London as the world’s premier financial centre.